risc0/risc0/templates/rust-starter/README.md

 # RISC Zero Rust Starter Template

 Welcome to the RISC Zero Rust Starter Template!
 This template is intended to give you a starting point for building a project using the RISC Zero zkVM.
-Throughout the code are comments labelled `TODO` in places where we expect projects will need to modify the code.
+Throughout the template (including in this README), you'll find comments labelled `TODO` in places where you'll need to make changes.
 To better understand the concepts behind this template, check out our [Structure of a zkVM Application] explainer.

 >TODO: Replace this README with a README for your project